LennartHennigs/RG35XX-H-Notes/README.md

 | `R2` | Toggle Map |

 - You cannot edit the `Advanced System Options` key definitions.
-- You can edit the key definitions in the Game: `Settings > Padmappig`.
+- You can edit the key definitions in the Game: `Settings > Pad mappig`.
 There, `A` and `B`, and `X` and `Y` are reversed.
 - There is also a Playstation version of Diablo.
-The controls are nicer, but graphics are more "blocky."
+The controls are nicer, but the graphics are more "blocky."
 It runs a bit less smoothly.

 #### Links